elastic/rally/docs/pipelines.rst

 A pipeline is a series of steps that are performed to get benchmark results.
 This is *not* intended to customize the actual benchmark but rather what happens before and after a benchmark.

 An example will clarify the concept: If you want to benchmark a binary distribution of Elasticsearch, Rally has to download a distribution archive, decompress it, start Elasticsearch and then run the benchmark.
-However, if you want to benchmark a source build of Elasticsearch, it first has to build a distribution with Gradle.
+However, if you want to benchmark a source build of Elasticsearch, it first has to build a distribution using the Gradle Wrapper.
 So, in both cases, different steps are involved and that's what pipelines are for.

 You can get a list of all pipelines with ``esrally list pipelines``::